-Gordon A. Mackenzie is Chief Consultant in the Project management and Communications group at UNEP DTU Partnership and formerly Head of the Cleaner Energy Development (CED) Programme (2007-2018).
+Gordon A. Mackenzie is Chief Consultant in the Project management and Communications group at UNEP Copenhagen Climate Centre and formerly Head of the Cleaner Energy Development (CED) Programme (2007-2018).

 He was educated at Edinburgh University as a physicist (BSc 1973, PhD 1976) and the initial years of his professional career were as an experimental physicist, partly based at the Risø National Laboratory, specializing in investigation of crystalline materials with neutron scattering.
 In 1980 he moved to the Energy Systems Group, subsequently the Systems Analysis Department, at Risø to work on energy modelling and planning.
 From 1984 to 87, he was Energy Advisor/Deputy Director in Zambia, funded by Danida.